 The thermal activity was now forcing the kite all over the place, including a 70 degree line angle overhead!
 It became far too risky to let out more than about 50 meters of line.
 Kite-grabbing trees were everywhere, past that distance!
 Another evidence of the very active air was when the Dowel Diamond kite suddenly lost height, just floating down on its face.
 Sinking air.
 What goes up must come down somewhere else.

 In between thermals, some smoother air allowed the kite to show off its light-wind capabilities.

 I'm really looking forward to flying this kite in smoother and lighter conditions!
-After 2 outings, it still hasn't been to 400 feet...
+After two outings, it still hasn't been to 400 feet.

-With lunch time drawing near, I brought the kite down to 50 feet or so to snap off some photos and get some video.
-The video shows the kite's light wind behavior, just before the wing-waggling sets in!
+With lunch time drawing near, I brought the kite down to 50 feet or so to snap off some photos.

-From my previous experience with the Dowel Roller, it was clear that this Diamond would benefit from a little extra weight near the bottom sail pocket.
-At the expense of a tiny amount of light-wind performance, which would be hardly noticed.
-It would help prevent those long sideways excursions near the middle of its wind range, where the kite just flies along on its side and is slow to correct.
+From my previous experience with the Dowel Roller, it was clear that this diamond would benefit from a little extra weight near the bottom sail pocket.
+This would be at the expense of a tiny amount of light-wind performance, which would be hardly noticed.
+It would help prevent those long sideways excursions near the middle of its wind range, where the Dowel Diamond kite just flies along on its side and is slow to correct.